seanKenkeremath/lords-and-lads/README.md

 As long as there is an active Uprising nail and the current player is a Lad, they may call "Uprising" before flipping their hammer.
 If they do, then the turn officially counts as an Uprising and Uprising rules apply for the rest of the turn.

 During an Uprising, the active player must perform a double hammer flip followed by one strike on the Uprising nail without hesitation (note that they do not get two strikes like they normally would).
-If this strikes completely hammers the Uprising nail into the stump, all Lords are immediately demoted to Lad and must begin a new starting nail.
-If the active player already has their starting nail hammered in (if the amount of Lords was previously the maximum) they then instantly ascend to Lord.
-The Uprising nail is no now longer active and a new one may be started by future Lads.
+If this strikes finishes the Uprising nail, all Lords are immediately demoted to Lad and must begin a new starting nail.
+If the active player has already finished their starting nail (i.e., the House of Lords was previously full), they instantly ascend to Lord.
+The Uprising nail is now no longer active and a new one may be started by future Lads.

 A Lad may call uprising and then perform a triple or even higher order flip in which case they may take multiple strikes to the Uprising nail or any other valid targets.
 However, the first strike must hit the center nail.
 The amount of strikes a player gets in this case is n - 1 (including the initial Uprising strike) where n is the number of flips.